-Lyngby is a town placed 15km north of Copenhagen.
-It gathers around 55.000 residents and is known to be a lively place of both science and culture.
-Lyngby is also a home to the Technical University of Denmark, known as DTU.
+Lyngby is a town situated 15km north of Copenhagen.
+It gathers around 55,000 residents and is known to be a lively place of both science and culture.
+Lyngby is also home to the Technical University of Denmark, known as DTU.

 If you’re looking for a great day outside, you just found your spot.
-Jægerborg Dyrehave is a huge park, filled with greenery, food and chill spots near the water.
-If you allow yourself to explore, you can easily meet wild deer – there are around 2000 of them, living there freely since XVII century, when the king set the area as royal hunting grounds.
-You can bike, walk around, have a picnic or take a nap under the sky.
+Jægersborg Dyrehave is a huge park, filled with greenery, food and chill spots near the water.
+If you allow yourself to explore, you can easily meet wild deer – there are around 2,000 of them, living there freely since the XVII century, when the king set the area as royal hunting grounds.
+You can bike, walk around, have a picnic, or take a nap under the sky.
 If you like history, you can also visit the royal hunting house also knows as The Hermitage (Eremitageslottet).
-The park is supplied with restaurants at its heart and toilets and is free to enter.
+The park is supplied with restaurants at its heart and is free to enter.

 Looking for some nice food?
-That’s the one.
-You may feel familiar after entering, since Korsbaek paa Bakken is known from the TV show called Matador.
+This is the one.
+You may feel familiar after entering, since Korsbæk på Bakken is known from the TV show called Matador.
 Let yourself do a little time traveling and enjoy a traditional meal.

-DTU’s students will be able to use several canteens, street food stations, a library, a bookstore and unique facilities, such as DTU Skylab, labs or the Nanotek.
-Students will also have access to multiple exclusive digital tools and databases to help them learn and develop, including many e-books and millions of scientific articles.
+DTU’s students have access to several canteens, street food stations, a library, a bookstore, and unique facilities, such as DTU Skylab, other labs and the Nanotek.
+Students also have access to multiple exclusive digital tools and databases to help them learn and develop, including many e-books and millions of scientific articles.

 Studying in Lyngby can be a great experience and a major time-saver if you play it right.
 One of the ways to do that is choosing the right place to live.
 There are a few accommodation options near DTU.
-You can pick rooms or studios.
-Basecamp offers both.
+You can either go for a dormitory or a room in a shared apartment.
+Basecamp offers the ultimate middle ground.
 You can choose the desired size of your new home and even decide if you’d like to have a private kitchen.
-WiFi and private bathrooms are included in all options.
-As a Basecamp resident you’ll also have access to a gym, a game room, a cinema and a roof with a view.
-All you have to do to start your Lyngby adventure is choose, rent and move in!
+Wi-Fi and private bathrooms are included in all options.
+As a Basecamp resident you’ll also have access to a gym, a game room, a cinema, and an 800-meter rooftop running track with a view.
+All you have to do to start your Lyngby adventure is choose your room, rent and move in!